 The Resource/Study Skills Program provides direct and indirect academic, social and emotional support to students needing assistance in mainstream classes.
 Academic support includes remediation, supplemental instruction, applied learning skills, and compensatory techniques.
 An important function of the Resource Room Program is to prepare students for mainstream class success.
 The amount of time a student is scheduled into the Resource Room is determined by the Planning and Placement Team.
 Study skills are an integral part of any Resource Program.
 Grades and credit will be awarded through active participation in the Study Skills Program.

-Co-teaching utilizes the expertise of the Special Education teacher and the regular education teacher in the delivery of instruction to students.
+Co-teaching utilizes the expertise of the special education teacher and the regular education teacher in the delivery of instruction to students.
 The emphasis in co-taught classes is on the development of study skills and learning strategies within the general curriculum.
-Both regular education and Special Education students benefit from this method of instruction.
-Co-taught courses are offered in English, Math, Science and History.
+Both regular education and special education students benefit from this method of instruction.

 BASIC ACADEMIC SKILLS PROGRAM